uptane/deployment-considerations/README.md

 included in the default layout.

 #### Changing the footer

 Just customize [`_includes/footer.html`](_includes/footer.html).

 #### General styles and layouts

 Base styles are inherited from [`_sass/jekyll-theme-slate.scss`](_sass/jekyll-theme-slate.scss) and [`_sass/rouge-github.scss`](_sass/rouge-github.scss).
 You should not modify those styles, but rather override them in your own `_sass/*.scss` or in [`_sass/main.scss`](_sass/main.scss), where currently all custom styles are defined.
-All styles are included in [`assets/css/style.scss`](assets/css/style.scss), which gets compiled to css on `jekyll build`.
+All styles are included in [`assets/css/style.scss`](assets/css/style.scss), which gets compiled to CSS on `jekyll build`.
 The resulting `assets/css/style.css` is included in the default layout.

 ### Customizing and adding content

 Adding content is as simple as creating `*.html`, or `*.md` files and filling them with content.
-Additionally, you should specify at least two properties in each file's [YAML front matter section](https://jekyllrb.com/docs/frontmatter/), to tell jekyll that you want to embed your content in the default layout and to give the container in which your content will be placed a unique CSS id.
+Additionally, you should specify at least two properties in each file's [YAML front matter section](https://jekyllrb.com/docs/frontmatter/), to tell jekyll that you want to embed your content in the default layout and to give the container in which your content will be placed a unique CSS ID.
 This is what front matter looks like:
 ```yaml
 ---